MicahD18/ProjX-KanbanBoardApp/README.md

 # ProjX

-A web application built using React where you create your own kanban boards.
+A web application I built using React where you create your own kanban boards.
 Add containers to your board to keep track of your tasks.
 Create tasks and drag & drop them anywhere on your board.

 ## Installation